 It is important to note that there may be additional fees and expenses associated with having an IRA account that will not be included in a fund prospectus.
 For more information regarding these fees and expenses, please review the Traditional/Roth IRA Disclosure Statement and Custodial Account Agreement.

 Since each individual’s investment goals are unique, there are no stock answers when considering the purchase of a Mutual Fund.
-For recommendations specific to your client’s goals, please visit our Investor Goals page.
+For more information, please visit our Investor Goals page.

 It may also be helpful to view our mutual fund literature.
 From our Fund Literature section, select Filter Literature.
 Under Fund Type, select Mutual Funds.
 You may also want to try some of our hypothetical tools to conduct additional research.